getodk/docs/odk1-src/form-question-types.rst

   :alt: A geotrace form widget displayed in the ODK Collect app on an Android phone.
 The question text is "Where have you been?" and below that is a button with the label "Start GeoTrace."

 .. image:: /img/form-widgets/geotrace-collected.*
   :alt: A map displayed in the ODK Collect App on an Android phone.
-Above the map is a green bar showing current location accuracy.
-On the right side are six icon buttons stacked vertically: Add marker, Delete marker, Zoom, Layers, Trash, Save.
+Above the map is a green bar showing current location accuracy radius.
+On the right side are six icon buttons stacked vertically: Add point, Delete point, Zoom to geolocation, Layers, Trash, Save.
 A series of markers form a line across the map.

 .. rubric:: XLSForm